Exercises – Long Day#

 We are given the polynomial

-In this exercise we will investigate the roots of the polynomial.
+In this exercise we will investigate the roots of this polynomial.

 Question a#